mannuelf/mannuelferreira.com_nextjs/_posts/tmux-terminal-multiplexer.md

 Tmux is a terminal multiplexer, it allows you to have multiple processes open in multiple window panes on your server.

 All the window panes can be manged from one terminal.
-Servers dont have fancy multi tab terminals so yeah this is the answer.
+Servers don't have fancy multi tab terminals so yeah this is the answer.

 The processes will run in the background on a tmux server.
 The process and windows will remain open and running even when you log out of your SSH session.